Getting Started with Blazor DateTime Picker in Blazor WASM App

 Setting the Value, Min and Max

-Define the minimum and maximum selectable dates using the Min and Max properties.
+Define the minimum and maximum selectable date and time using the Min and Max properties.

 <SfDateTimePicker TValue="DateTime?"
 Value="@DateValue" Min="@MinDate" Max="@MaxDate"></SfDateTimePicker>